The Devonsville Terror: Plot

 Jenny infuriates the local parents when she tells her class that God was considered a female in Babylonian times, and that God's representation as a father figure was introduced with Judaism.
 Chris is investigating the water quality at a local lake that the town's sewage dumps into.
 This causes the townspeople to fear that she will claim they are destroying the local environment.
 Monica hosts a radio call-in show where she often gives advice to female callers inquiring about relationship problems.
 This angers several men in the town who believe Monica is subverting their authority and corrupting local women with progressive ideas.
 Walter becomes romantically obsessed with Jenny, but she turns down his advances at his store one night.
 He then has a nightmare in which Jenny reveals to him that she knows that he murdered Sarah, before drowning him in a bog.
 Jenny visits Dr. Warley for her insomnia, and Warley suspects Jenny is one of the three witches reincarnated.
 Under hypnosis, Jenny states she is not a witch but actually a "messenger from the unknown."

-Convinced that Jenny, Chris, and Monica are the witches reincarnated, Walter persuades Matthew and others kidnap each of the women one night.
-Chris is taken into the woods, bound, and killed by hunting dogs mirroring the death of Jessica.
-Monica is taken from her radio station and dragged behind a truck mirroring the death of Mary.
+Convinced that Jenny, Chris, and Monica are the witches reincarnated, Walter persuades a group including Matthew to kidnap each of the women one night.
+Chris is taken into the woods, bound and killed by hunting dogs, mirroring the death of Jessica.
+Monica is taken from her radio station and dragged behind a truck, mirroring the death of Mary.
 Jenny is kidnapped from her home and bound to a stake.
 The group recreates the Devonsville Inquisition and threatens to burn Jenny like Rebecca.
-However, Jenny unleashes her power, kills them all violently with witchcraft, and releases herself from her bindings.
+However, Jenny unleashes her power, kills them all violently with a seemingly supernatural power and releases herself from her bindings.
 The next morning, Jenny boards a bus leaving Devonsville.
-A postscript intertitle from Dr. Warley's journal states that the curse has been lifted, and the Devonsville terror is over.
+A postscript intertitle from Dr. Warley's journal states that the curse has been lifted and the Devonsville terror is over.